-Overseas and your bag has been stolen?
-Here are 5 things you must do immediately.
+If you're overseas and your bag has been stolen, here are 5 things you must do immediately.

 You will need a police report if you want to claim any travel insurance for stolen items.
 Where possible ask for an English translation of the report.

 You will find the location of your nearest Australian Embassy via www.dfat.gov.au.If you need to travel soon, the embassy can issue you with an emergency passport.

 While you may not want to worry family back home, you may need their help with grabbing copies of your ID or transferring money over if your wallet has been stolen.

 Don’t wait until you return home before contacting your travel insurer.
 Depending on what coverage you have, they may be able to provide some emergency assistance.

 Contact your bank